Skip to main content

 The Verdict

-For most households, the Airthings View Plus at $299 offers better value with radon detection included.
+For most households, the Airthings View Plus at $329.99 offers comparable value with radon detection included.
 But if you want the most accurate PM2.5 readings available in a consumer device, the AirVisual Pro stands alone.

 Continue Reading